This story has been updated. It was originally published on January 11, 2019.

 Dim your city

 Flagstaff led the charge in 1958, when the city passed a lighting ordinance banning sweeping searchlights.
 In 1972, Tucson required outdoor lighting to have shielding that directs it downward.
 Flagstaff did the same in 1973.
 Then in 1986, Tucson updated their ordinance by banning mercury vapor lights and bottom-mounted billboard floodlights.
 Next, Flagstaff required all roadways and parking lots to switch to low-pressure sodium lights.
 In 1998, Coconino County passed the world’s first code to restrict both the type of light permitted in the county and the amount of light per acre.
-Most recently, starting in 2016, Tucson replaced its streetlights with LEDs that emit less blue-spectrum light than most, all of them shielded and most of them with wireless connections that make them remotely dimmable.
+Starting in 2016, Tucson replaced its streetlights with LEDs that emit less blue-spectrum light than most, all of them shielded and most of them with wireless connections that make them remotely dimmable.

 How can you bring similar changes to your city?
-“It’s not a technically difficult problem,” says Christian Luginbuhl, a retired astronomer at the U.S. Naval Observatory in Flagstaff.
+“It’s not a technically difficult problem,” says Christian Luginbuhl, a retired astronomer at the US Naval Observatory in Flagstaff.
 He’s been leading the charge for that city’s dark sky-friendly ordinances since the 80s.
 “The reason it doesn’t get solved in so many places is that we need more cultural awareness and initiatives.
 The technical solutions are just a link in the chain,” he says.

 According to Luginbuhl, the key factor is getting people passionate about the value of clear night skies, and how light pollution takes them away.
 To that end, the Flagstaff Dark Skies Coalition hosts annual star parties in the fall and year-round events—art exhibits, lectures, and musical performances—that promote cultural connection to the night sky.